chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

 $silentArgs = "/S /Port:" + $port + " /Edition:" + $edition;

-Write-Host "This would be the Chocolatey Silent Arguments: $silentArgs"
+Write-Debug "This would be the Chocolatey Silent Arguments: $silentArgs"
 ```

 ## What does this mean?